-Faculty of Health Sciences Perinatal Mental Health Continuing Professional Development Individual module Level of study Please select a level How to apply What you'll study The module is suitable for all healthcare practitioners who work with women and families, and anyone with an interest in perinatal mental health.
+Faculty of Health Sciences Perinatal Mental Health Continuing Professional Development Individual module Level of study Please select a level How to apply What you'll study This module is currently awaiting confirmation of Higher Education Funding.
+The module is suitable for all healthcare practitioners who work with women and families, and anyone with an interest in perinatal mental health.
 The NICE guidelines for antenatal and postnatal mental health provide a clear remit for the prediction, detection and appropriate referral of women experiencing perinatal mental health problems during pregnancy and after childbirth.
 Lack of training has been identified as a barrier to effective implementation of the NICE guidelines nationally and locally.
-This module has been designed in collaboration with the Hull Perinatal Mental Health Team to enable students to: Gain an in-depth understanding of perinatal mental health Recognise current skills and how to develop and promote these further Have an understanding of what perinatal mental health is and how it impacts on families and the individual Gain a greater knowledge of service provision and service requirement Sessions include: The lived experience of perinatal mental health problems Primary care services, signposting and patient referral Therapeutic underpinnings of perinatal mental health Medication in pregnancy and breastfeeding Treatments and screening PMH problems: the needs of family members Promoting and exploring team work Post-traumatic stress disorder Fear of childbirth and implications for services Starts in: Duration: January 12 weeks (1 semester) Get in touch +44 (0)1482 463103 Admissions Benefit from the amazing facilities of our new £28-million Health Campus with its mock operating theatre, hospital ward and intensive care unit.
+This module has been designed in collaboration with the Hull Perinatal Mental Health Team to enable students to: Gain an in-depth understanding of perinatal mental health Recognise current skills and how to develop and promote these further Have an understanding of what perinatal mental health is and how it impacts on families and the individual Gain a greater knowledge of service provision and service requirement Sessions include: The lived experience of perinatal mental health problems Primary care services, signposting and patient referral Therapeutic underpinnings of perinatal mental health Medication in pregnancy and breastfeeding Treatments and screening PMH problems: the needs of family members Promoting and exploring team work Post-traumatic stress disorder Fear of childbirth and implications for services Starts in: Duration: July 2 weeks Get in touch +44 (0)1482 463103 Admissions Benefit from the amazing facilities of our new £28-million Health Campus with its mock operating theatre, hospital ward and intensive care unit.
 Find out more Developed with our NHS partners, our programmes are constantly updated to reflect the very latest in health care thinking.
 Expert staff work with NHS clinicians to deliver programmes from ‘bite-size’ taster sessions to PhDs in some of the UK’s finest facilities.
 Entry requirements There are no formal entry requirements for this module.
 Related courses Professional Midwifery Advocate Care and Intervention in Mental Health and Learning Disability The Neonate: Newborn and Infant Physical Examination MSc Midwifery (top-up) Midwives Understanding Mentorship Fees and funding Home/EU: Please contact firstname.lastname@example.orgInternational: Please contact email@example.com Funding may be available through your employer.
 If you’re self-funding, you may be eligible for a Professional and Career Development Loan from the government.